CI/CD development guidelines

 The CreatePipelineService relies heavily on the YAML Processor component, which is responsible for taking in a YAML blob as input and returns the abstract data structure of a pipeline (including stages and all jobs).
 This component also validates the structure of the YAML while processing it, and returns any syntax or semantic errors.
 The YAML Processor component is where we define all the keywords available to structure a pipeline.

 The CreatePipelineService receives the abstract data structure returned by the YAML Processor, which then converts it to persisted models (like pipeline, stages, and jobs).
 After that, the pipeline is ready to be processed.
-Processing a pipeline means running the jobs in order of execution (stage or DAG) until either one of the following:
+Processing a pipeline means running the jobs in order of execution (stage or needs) until either one of the following:

 • All expected jobs have been executed.